 \section{Conclusions}

 To meet the significant growth of popular on-demand content whilst empowering a network energy efficiency operation, we jointly consider the problem of anchoring popular content at network nodes with caching capabilities and deciding delivery routing paths.
-The proposed integer linear programming model amalgamates energy consumption, the constraints of caching memory, link bandwidth, multipath routing, and different delivery mode, i.e. multicast and unicast.
+The proposed integer linear programming model amalgamates energy consumption, the constraints of caching memory, link bandwidth, multipath routing, and different delivery modes, i.e. multicast and unicast.
 In addition, a greedy simulated annealing caching algorithm is presented and the effectiveness of the proposed schemes is evaluated by a wide set of numerical investigations.
 For instance, we test the performance of evaluated algorithms under different network resources, topologies, and user preference predictions.
-The experimental data suggests that the proposed algorithms reduce the energy consumption up to $60\%$ compared with other caching schemes.
-Furthermore, expanding link bandwidth, increased path diversity and increasing the preference prediction accuracy have beneficial effects on energy saving.
-For future work, we plan to consider AI-driven algorithms in the proposed framework to augment the model with learning capabilities so that the optimal allocation patterns can be learnt autonomously.
+The large set of conducted experiments suggests that the proposed algorithms have the potential to reduce the energy consumption up to $80\%$ compared with other caching schemes.
+Furthermore, expanding link bandwidth, enriching path diversity, and increasing the preference prediction accuracy have beneficial effects on energy saving.
+Furthering this work, we plan to consider ML/AI-driven algorithms amalgamated with the proposed framework to augment the model with deep learning capabilities so that the optimal allocation patterns can be learnt autonomously.
 In that case a number of open ended questions arises such as the resource usage history to be used and the look-ahead horizon of the decision making actions.
 Those aspects open up new research avenues that may expand our contributions in future work.